-Very few complaints are filed and/or accepted, if the bystanders stay silent.
+Very few complaints are filed and/or accepted, when a bystander stays silent.
 Dissuasive statements e.g. ‘just stay under the radar’, ‘stop being so sensitive’, or ‘it’s just a personality conflict’, are avoidance statements which protect those who are offending employees rather than those who are being harmed.

 ABRC’s collaborates with other professions to provide a wide range of diverse training, resources, and specialized services for employers and employees.
 We wish to fill many gaps that exists in Alberta resources for those affected by bullying.

 Please contact us for a more individualized consultation at 780-965-7480

 The information provided on this web site is selected and designed by a variety of professionals including social workers, psychologists, youth workers, journalists, coaches, teachers, leadership experts, and more.
 Contact ABRC for professionals who are experienced, trained, and skilled at approaching these complex dynamics.

 Thank you, Linda Crockett